form-atoms/field/packages/field/README.md

 ### [ArrayField](./src/array-field/)

 The array field enables you to capture list of items with the same attributes.
-It offers `add` and `remove` callbacks to append new item or create existing one.
+It offers `add` and `remove` callbacks to append new item or drop existing one.

 #### Common use cases